The Dunrobin Castle in Scotland is one of those fairy-tale looking places surrounded by a beautiful garden.

-You can then climb upstairs to see nursery, bedrooms, dresses... and many items whosing how life used to be in the castle.
+You can then climb upstairs to see the nursery, bedrooms, dress... and many items showing how life used to be in the castle.

 Please note that the visit is a little bit of a labyrinth with many stairs.

 The main interest of Dunrobin is the garden and the view of the castle from it.
-From inside the castle I was able to get a glimpse at it with the sea behind.
+From inside the castle, I was able to get a glimpse of it with the sea behind.
 So I rushed to get out and discover the view.

 Many comments on the Internet state that the gardens are not what they used to be.
 I have no point of comparison.
 All I can say was that it was enjoyable to walk around.